-Run the Parameters by Condition (daxch0113m000) session to list the parameters used in a condition script of an exchange scheme.
+Run the Parameters by Condition (daxch0113m000) session to show the parameters used in a condition script of an exchange scheme.

 The ASCII File fields of a record to be imported or exported are not automatically defined in a condition script.
 To use the value of an ASCII File field, you must use that field as a parameter in the condition script.
 The parameter name must be the same as the ASCII File field name in the record to which parameter name refers.
+The data type of the parameter must also be the same as that of the ASCII file field.